 If you commence a drag to zoom by mistake, you can press ESC before releasing the mouse to cancel the zoom operation.

 Zoom In or Out on the Mouse Pointer using the Scroll WheelIf your mouse has a scroll wheel or ball, you can zoom in or out centered on the position of the mouse pointer, instead of centered on the selection or editing cursor.

 To zoom the waveform in Audacity without using the CONTROL key, disable "Zoom using scroll ball while holding Command" (or similar) in the System "Mouse" Preferences.
 If you can't find this option in the Mouse Preferences, look in the System "Universal Access" Preferences, the "Seeing" tab, then in the "Zoom" section click the "Options" button - uncheck "Use scroll wheel with modifier keys to zoom".

 Vertical zooming can be useful on occasions.
-No tool is required.
-Hover the mouse over the vertical ruler of a track, and the pointer changes to a magnifying glass, indicating you can zoom vertically:
+You can zoom vertically whichever of the tools in Tools Toolbar are selected.
+Hover the mouse over the vertical scale of a track, and the pointer changes to a magnifying glass, indicating you can zoom vertically:

 - Left-click once to zoom in at the position on the vertical scale you are interested in.
 This point will then be centered on the vertical scale.

 - Hold Shift then left-click (or just right-click) to zoom out incrementally.